stebezs/projetoVezeVoz/README.txt

-A big, modern, blocky affair with a mobile-style menu, fully responsive styling, and an assortment of pre-styled elements.
+A big, modern, blocky affair with a mobile-style menu, fully responsive styling, and an assortment of pre-styled Elements.
 So, pretty much what you were expecting -- except, of course, for how it's put together, specifically:

 - It's built on Skel 3*, a leaner, more modular rewrite of my responsive framework.